Answers to Common Questions

 At the same time, remind yourself that you are a selfless Christian and that you know they want to hear the lesson, too, and that it can be tiring and frustrating to be left out of sessions you really wanted to attend.
 Be thankful they are rearing their children in the Lord.
 They are the future church.

-The good news is that there are flash drives available, so everyone gets to hear the lesson later.
+The good news is that there will be a download available of all the lessons, so everyone gets to hear the lesson later.

 What is the PTP Graduate Program?